XanderRiga/iracing_cog/README.md

 - Please do not spam `!update` and `!updateserver`.
 99% of the time the iRacing API just hasn't updated yet, so you will never get live to the minute data, that just isn't a capability of the current iRacing API.

+# What it Does
+This bot has 2 primary functions, it can show you the current weekly combos of what track your favorite series are on, and compare you to your friends through the leaderboards and other statistics.
+You can find the commands to do these actions below.

 ## Commands
 ## Series Combos Related
 ### !allseries